Do you want to learn how to host a website? Self-hosted website builders like WordPress offer you full freedom to build any kind of website.

 Not all websites are the same.
 Some are smaller and have low traffic while others are larger with more content and visitors.

-A smaller website requires fewer resources.
+A smaller website requires fewer resources, such as disk space and bandwidth.
 On the other hand, a larger and more popular website will need more resources to run efficiently.

 Website hosting companies provide different types of hosting offers designed to address specific website needs.
-Here are some of the most common hosting services.
+Here are some of the most common hosting options.

 1. Shared Hosting